 This process is not always easy.
 Historical visual sources are often difficult to understand.
 They may depict or represent people or events you are unfamiliar with.
-They may use symbols whose meanings are obscure or have changed over time.
+They may use elements or symbols whose meanings are obscure or have changed over time.
 Some visual sources may use humour, caricature or satire in a way that confuses or clouds their meaning.

 As the word suggests, content is what is contained in the source.
 Take a close look and see what you can identify and pick up from the source, without thinking too much at first.
 What is happening?
 Does the source represent a particular event or moment in time?
 Who is portrayed in the source?
 Do figures in the source represent specific people, such as political leaders – or do they symbolise a particular group or class?
 What are they doing?
 How are they dressed?
 What are they wearing, carrying or using?
 What is suggested by their body language?
 What about facial expression?
 Are they represented in a positive, negative or neutral fashion?
 Does the source contain any visual symbols?
 Where are they placed?
 What might they represent?

 This is usually the most difficult part of interpreting a visual source.
-You should think critically about the source, the claims it makes and the methods it uses.
+Try to think critically about the source, the claims it makes and the methods it uses.
 The first step is to consider its factual and historical accuracy.
 Does the source present a fair depiction of people, events or conditions?
 Or does it mislead by presenting false or exaggerated information?
 Does it offer an overly optimistic or negative view of particular people or events?
 Does it use style and tone – such as satire, caricature and mockery – in a way that is fair to its subjects?
 Do you think the source represents the views of a majority of people – or the views and attitudes of a smaller group?
 Does it mislead or propagandise by omitting certain information?
-Does it glorify a particular leader while ignoring their faults or failures?
+Does it glorify a particular leader or group while ignoring their faults or failures?